-The CAMP USA Orbit Wire Express KS is an excellent all-around quickdraw that wins our Best Buy award due to its combination of reliable performance and low cost.
+The CAMP USA Orbit Wire Express KS is an excellent all-around quickdraw due to its combination of reliable performance and low cost.
 It's reasonably priced and lightweight and comes in a six-pack for additional savings.
 We like it because the double large wiregate carabiners are easy to clip, the sling is relatively easy to grab, and the keeper allows the bottom carabiner to move a bit while also keeping it perfectly in line for optimized clipping and proper loading.
 Perhaps the best thing that can be said is it outperforms the competition when it comes to affordably priced draws, although it isn't the absolute most economical.
-For even more savings, our Best Buy for lightweight and alpine climbing is the Cypher Firefly II.
+It is a versatile choice that is great for newer climbers that want to save some money buying a whole set, or for those who climb a variety of styles and want a lightweight all around option.

 CAMP USA Orbit Wire Express KS Review